santhanamhari/Video-DeepInversion/README.md

 - `bn` - scaling used for batch normalization loss

 We train for 2k iterations with a learning rate of 0.1 and an Adam optimizer.

+## Methodology

+We use DeepInversion to invert a Mask R-CNN architecture to synthesize training data originally from the DAVIS video dataset.
+We perform noise optimization and minimize a classification loss as well as two auxiliary losses.
+The classification loss is defined by comparing a coarse mask to the ground truth mask label.
+Additionally, the two auxiliary losses are used to minimize noise and force the synthesized images towards the batch normalization statistics.
+DeepInversion, with slight adaptions, shows great promise in creating high-fidelity synthetic frames for videos in the DAVIS dataset.

 ## Example Results